 The relationship with ATL has its origins years ago, when Dick worked with Ian Wright from Norman R. Wright & Sons on his modular home, dubbed “Eco Casa”, constructed with the DuFLEX panel system.

-Dick contacted Mac Dalton, ATL Technical Sales Manager and the sustainable campervan project began.
+Dick contacted Mac Dalton, ATL Technical Sales Manager in May 2020 and the sustainable campervan project began.

 The structure is much like an ocean racing yacht, with panels joined by layers of woven flax fabric, aided by small amounts of carbon fibre in high stress points, all laminated with bio-epoxy resin.

 “The floor is 50mm thick and the walls are 25mm thick.
 The roof weight was minimised by using 20mm Divinycell PVC foam core with e-fibreglass skins, in bio-epoxy.
 The bio-epoxy is zero-VOC when cured, but importantly is low odour during curing – so, very different from conventional polyester resins!

 “This has some carbon fibre as well, used strategically in the high stress joint areas.
 The bio-epoxy resin combined with the flax on a balsa core makes for a motorhome body built almost entirely from biologically derived materials – grown in a forest or a paddock.
 “All connections are glued and screwed, for long lived structural integrity regardless of vibrations.
 Door and drawer latches in contrasting black from Dorset Australia in Melbourne.

 “The roof is raised on gas struts made to order in Brisbane by Aussie Gas Struts.
 It is lowered by gravity and a pulley system taken from a catamaran mainsail downhaul system by Ronstan.
 The canvas pop-top is a cotton-poly blend selected for its breathability, zero-VOC, and UV protection, made by Affordable Canvas in Sydney.